 Now you’re entering Landmannalaugar, an otherworldy geologic area with constant geothermal activity that is perfect for hiking, swimming, and secret hot spring-hunting.
 Your last stop of the day is the stunning Eldgjá canyon.

-Overnight in Kirkjubæjarklaustur.
+Stay overnight in Kirkjubæjarklaustur where you’ll find decent hotel options.
 Optional activities: hiking and swimming.

 Day 3 – Glaciers, Lagoons, and Diamond Beach